-- or appeals.
-The procedures must give drivers and keepers the chance to challenge a parking charge notice. - 22.2 Whenever you issue a parking charge notice you must tell drivers about the arrangements for resolving complaints, challenges or appeals.
-These include: - your procedures for dealing informally with challenges by the driver about the parking charge notice or any matter in it - the arrangements for independent appeal to POPLA
+- 22.2 Whenever you issue a parking charge notice, whether by hand or by post, you must tell the recipient about the arrangements for resolving appeals.
+These include: - your procedures for dealing informally with appeals by motorists about the parking charge notice or any matter in it - · the arrangements for independent appeal

-Drivers should first use your procedures for resolving complaints, challenges or appeals, before being able to refer them to an independent appeal.
-You should tell drivers at what stage an independent appeal to POPLA becomes available.
+Motorists should first use your procedures for resolving appeals, before being able to refer them to an independent appeal.
+You should tell motorists at what stage an independent appeal to POPLA becomes available.

-22.3 If the driver asks for them, you should give them copies of any photographic evidence you have.
-Ordinarily you should not charge for this unless Data Protection legislation specifically allows you to.
+22.3 If the motorist asks for it, you should make available any photographic evidence you have.

-Operator procedures
+Operator Procedures